 - 1. Employees receiving keys will be required to sign for all keys issued. - 2.
 Keys issued are not to be shared with others, loaned to others or copied or duplicated. - 3.
 All keys must be returned to Human Resources at the end of the authorized period. - 4.
-Lost or misplaced keys should be reported immediately to the Maintenance and Operations, the employee's supervisor, dean, or Campus Police. - 5.
+Lost or misplaced keys should be reported immediately to the Campus Police Office and the employee's supervisor within 24 hours of knowledge of the loss. - 5.
 Employees are obligated to restrict use and access to areas in accordance with the approved authorization.